8.7

 Contractor Foreman - Best for Residential Contractors

-Contractor Foreman helps contractors keep clients informed and up to date on the progress of each job with a dedicated client portal.
+Contractor Foreman helps contractors keep clients informed and up to date on each job’s progress with a dedicated client portal.
 This is especially important for residential contractors with clients eager to stay informed about each project step.
-Contractor Foreman is also affordable at just $49/user/month; however, it does not include the client portal out of the box.
-This requires users to go with the Pro plan, which starts at just $166/month.
+Contractor Foreman is also affordable at $49/user/month; however, it does not include the client portal out of the box.
+This requires users to go with the Pro plan, which costs $166/month.

 The client portal lets contractors fully customize the information shared, tailoring it to each client’s needs and preferences.
 This ensures that sensitive or non-essential details remain secure and private.
-The portal saves contractors time by reducing the need to manage client communication, allowing more focus on overseeing projects.
-Once set up, clients can view or suggest the following:
+This saves you time by cutting down on client communication, allowing you to focus on overseeing projects.
+The portal includes the following capabilities:

-• Estimates: Clients can approve or deny estimates directly from the portal.
+• Estimates: Let clients approve or deny estimates directly from the portal.

-• Change orders: Clients can suggest or submit project changes and receive updated pricing when those changes are made.
+• Change orders: Let clients suggest or submit project changes and receive updated pricing when those changes are made.

-• Project updates: Provide updates to clients when projects hit specific milestones, such as completion of flooring installation, electrical work, or inspections.
+• Project updates: Provide updates to clients when you hit specific milestones, such as completion of flooring installation, electrical work, or inspections.

 • Project documents: Upload pictures or files of the job site so clients can view daily progress or review previous plans or proposals.

-• Invoices: Clients can pay for the work completed directly from the client portal, eliminating payment delays and simplifying the billing process.
+• Invoices: Let clients pay for completed work directly from the portal, simplifying the billing process.

 Client portal in Contractor Foreman

 The dedicated messaging module archives and stores client communications, helping contractors deliver effective customer service while documenting every exchange.
-If disputes or issues arise, it provides a clear record of interactions, building trust and transparency.
+If disputes or issues arise, this construction PM software provides a clear record of interactions, building trust and transparency.

 Contractor Foreman